The Artist's Road World Map

 Kneaded eraser (grey)

-Large (1 qt.) water container - look for a collapsible one
+Large (1 qt.) water container - look for a collapsible one, or cut the top off a water bottle on site.

 View Finder: Either the View Catcher, which you can buy from our Store, or the EasyL model from Artwork Essentials. com